Richard I. Bong: Remembering Wisconsin’s “Aces of Aces”

 In presenting the Medal of Honor, MacArthur famously threw away his prepared speech and said extemporaneously, “Major Richard Ira Bong, who has ruled the air from New Guinea to the Philippines, I now induct you into the society of the bravest of the brave — the wearers of the Medal of Honor of the United States of America.”

-Bong, 24, died stateside in North Hollywood, California on Aug.
-6, 1945 while flight-testing Lockheed’s first jet fighter, the P-80, shortly before the war ended.
-He was buried in Douglas County at Poplar Cemetery in hometown Popular, near Superior.
-He was survived by his wife, Marjorie Vattendahl (1923-2003), whom he married in February 1945.
+Bong, 24, died stateside in North Hollywood, Calif., on Aug.
+6, 1945, while flight-testing Lockheed’s first jet fighter, the P-80, shortly before the war ended.
+He was buried in Douglas County at Poplar Cemetery in hometown Poplar, near Superior.
+He was survived by his wife, Marjorie Vattendahl (1923-2003), who he married in February 1945.

 An early interest in aviation